Table of Contents

 You should also avoid too much caffeine and should never consume alcohol during your pregnancy, it’s just not worth the damage you can do to your babies developing brains.

-At first there can seem like there are a lot of rules when it comes to twin pregnancy nutrition.
+At first, there can seem like there are a lot of rules when it comes to twin pregnancy nutrition.
 But the basic rules are to eat a healthy, balanced diet and avoid foods that could contain listeria.
-If you have any concerns about your diet or nutrition, then consult your LMC.
+If you have any concerns about your diet or nutrition, then consult your midwife or pregnancy care team.